 Genetics keep improving.
 So should your mating program.

-Meet Genetic Management System® (GMS®) 2.0 – an innovative, completely redesigned mating program built with your unique opportunities in mind.
+Meet Genetic Management System® (GMS®) 2.0 – an innovative, completely redesigned mating program built with your unique goals in mind.

 Introduced in 2016, GMS 2.0 continues to offer sound, unbiased mating selections based on economically important production, health, and type traits.
 The result: longer-lasting, profitable cows.